Grandia Xtreme

-Grandia Xtreme (グランディア エクストリーム, Gurandeia Ekusutorīmu) is a role-playing video game developed by Game Arts and published by Enix for the PlayStation 2 video game console.
+Grandia Xtreme (グランディア エクストリーム, Gurandeia Ekusutorīmu) is a role-playing video game developed by Game Arts and published by Enix for the PlayStation 2 video game console in January 2002.
 The game is part of the Grandia series.
+It was released by publisher Square Enix for PlayStation Network in Japan on December 17, 2014.

 Gameplay

 Grandia Xtreme plays very similarly to the rest of the games in the Grandia series, which are traditional role-playing video games with battles that occur within dungeons or during scripted situations.
 Combat takes place on a three-dimensional battlefield where the characters move around, striking enemies as they get near them.
 The Battle Gauge displays icons representing characters and enemies currently in battle.
 The icons move along the Battle Gauge at a rate which corresponds to their "speed" rating.
 Once an icon reaches the top of the circle, the character is allowed to either attack, use items, defend, or flee the battle.

 Players progress by going through dungeons and completing puzzle-based problems.
 "Geo Gates" transport the player back to the city, the only place with a save point in the armory.
 Some gates are one-way, and can only be used to return to Locca, not leaving an opportunity to return.
 After using these gates, players are required to begin the dungeon again.